camoore1979/demo.planetmarvel.net/SPECS.md

 * GET /v1/public/comics
 * GET /v1/public/comics/{comicId}

-The application should be built using React and include the use of one of the followingReact component libraries - Semantic UI React or Reactstrap.
+The application should be built using React and include the use of one of the following React component libraries - Semantic UI React or Reactstrap.

 All source code, with relevant commit notes, should be delivered through a public repo related to your GitHub account.